Foods Processed with Ultra-Smart Methods

 is used, leading to even fewer food recalls.

-mushrooms each had major
+bars with mushrooms each had major

 recalls in 2024.
 Very few people die directly from contaminated foods, but